wubrg/fantasy_sports/football/league_fees_and_dues.md

 Dues are paid before the draft.

-Dues are paid to the Money Collector via a traceable form of payment like Google Wallet, VenMo, Square Cash, or PayPal.
+Dues are paid to the League Manager via a traceable form of payment like Google Wallet, Square Cash, or PayPal.

 ## Fees and Fines